NukeJS/portfolio/content/blog/create-a-blog-using-nuxt-content-module.md

 ## Useful Links

-Here are some useful links that can help you making an even better blog!
+Here are some useful links that can help you make an even better blog!

 - [Nuxt](https://nuxtjs.org/)
 - [Nuxt Content Module](https://content.nuxtjs.org/)